tonymishler/CSharpDocs/c-sharp-for-fe-devs.md

     This will start the web API on `http://localhost:5065`.

 7. Open your HTTP client, such as Postman or Thunder Client, and create a new request with the URL `http://localhost:5065/weatherforecast`.
+Since this is a GET request, you can actually hit the URL directly in your browser to test it out.
+For any POST or PUT requests, you will need to use an HTTP client.

 8. Send the request to the server by clicking the Send button.